kanhaiya3152/CinePass/README.md

 # 🎟️ CinePass - Movie Ticket Booking App

 CinePass is a full-featured **movie ticket booking application** that allows users to browse trending movies, watch trailers, select show timings, and book tickets with secure payment and email confirmations.
-It features a powerful admin backend for managing shows and movies, all wrapped in a clean and responsive interface.
+The app features a powerful admin backend for managing shows and movies including adding new releases all wrapped in a clean and responsive interface.
+Users receive an email **immediately after booking** and an **automatic reminder email 8 hours before the movie starts**, ensuring they never miss a show.

 ## 🚀 Features